MechanicalRock/mechanicalrock.github.io/_posts/2019-09-26-aws-waf-association-with-api-gateway.markdown

 ### Common gotchas
 The errors I encountered when deploying the stack were inadequate, I would get a lot of null error responses.
 * YAML indentation
-* Formatting your API gateway ARN.
+* Formatting your API Gateway ARN.
 This should look like:
 ```yml
 arn:aws:apigateway:{region}::/restapis/{rest_api_id}/stages/{stage_name}
 ```
-* Find out where the API gateway was created, was it in your cloudformation or a serverless deployment.
+* Find out where the API Gateway was created, was it in your CloudFormation or a Serverless Framework deployment.
 *  ```Status Code: 400; Error Code: WAFInvalidParameterException```  This could be a whole list of reasons according to the aws documentation so have fun figuring out which one it is.

 ### Solution